isomoye/EEGR471/README.md

 ## To begin:

-Create a Ubuntu VM with at least 60GB of disk memory and 4GB or Ram
+Create a Ubuntu VM with at least 60GB of disk memory and 4GB or Ram.

-make sure you have git installed on your machine/VM.
+- make sure you have git installed on your machine/VM.

-open terminal and navigate to a directory you would like to work form.
+Open terminal and navigate to a directory you would like to work form.

 run command